StenAL/dfa-algorithms/README.md

 The software can be run as follows:

 1. Navigate to the project directory
-2. Install necessary using `npm install`
+2. Install necessary dependencies using `npm install`
 3. Run the local development server `npm run start`
-4. Access the site at `localhost:3000`
+4. Access the site at `http://localhost:3000`

 Tests can be run using `npm run test`